bitcoin/bitcoin/README.md

 IMPORTANT NOTICE: This public repository for BritanniaCoin's source code is currently undergoing integration with various project development codebase files and is not yet complete or operational.

-Once all files have been properly integrated a public version 1.0 release will be published.
+Once all files have been fully integrated a public version 1.0 release will be published.

 https://britanniacoin.org